netik/smpte_clapper/software/MANUAL.md

 The system retains the last 16 clap events.

 To see previous claps, you can press UP while in timecode mode.
-The system will display "------- 16" showing the last clap.
+The system will display "-----16" showing the last clap.
+The oldest clap is in position 1, the last in position 16.

+Connecting a USB cable to the device and hitting

 UP and DOWN will move through these claps, and SELECT will exit this mode.